-- 1. Speak to Farming in Protected Landscapes (FiPL) Officer for advice on the programme including to discuss your ideas, the payment rates and intervention rates for your project. - 2.
+- Speak to the Forest of Bowland Farming in Protected Landscapes team for advice on the programme including to discuss your ideas, the payment rates and intervention rates for your project. - 2.
 Check that you are eligible to apply. - 3.
 Read the application questions, guidance and application checklist.
 Make sure you answer all the questions. - 4.
 Have your supporting documents ready to submit with the application form.